Millions raised by Captain Sir Tom Moore helping NHS staff and volunteers - The Courier

 The Second World War veteran raised a total of £32.7 million after vowing to walk 100 laps of his garden before his 100th birthday in April 2020.

-NHS Charities Together said health service charities have used some of the money to assist those experiencing bereavement due to Covid-19.
+NHS Charities Together said health service charities used some of the money he raised to assist those experiencing bereavement due to Covid-19.

 The organisation said it has helped patients, their families and carers at one of their most isolated and stressful moments, when they are very ill in hospital and separated from those they care for.